How to Prepare your Business for Extended Travel as a Solopreneur

 Here's what's in my travel binder:

-- A list of Design + Adventure Tribe member's who opted in to receive fun travel goodies from me along the way
+A list of my community member's addresses who opted in to receive fun travel goodies from me along the way

 Each collaboration will be affected differently depending on the type of collab and how many people are involved.
 Just be open and honest with your collab partners.
 Once you share your travel plans with them, chances are they will be excited for you and do everything they can to work around your schedule!